 Orders to Show Cause:

 - Proposed orders to show cause must be brought to the Ex Parte Motion Support Office for review prior to submission to the part.
 Required fees must be paid to the County Clerk prior to submission.
 In e-filed cases, the signed order to show cause will be e-filed by the court after it is signed.

 - “Working copies” of motion papers and petitions in special proceedings are not required.

-- Reply papers, if any, must be e-filed at least 24 hours prior to the return date and be contemporaneously emailed to Tyler Evans, the Justice’s law clerk, at email@example.com.
+- Reply papers, if any, must be e-filed at least 24 hours prior to the return date and be contemporaneously emailed to Adam Zucker, the Justice’s law clerk, at email@example.com.

 - All parties must be present in court by 9:45 a.m. unless otherwise scheduled with the Court.
 Prior to trial, counsel must submit marked pleadings and the Bill of Particulars.
 In addition, counsel must also provide the court with copies of any deposition transcripts and expert witness notices with his/her report which are expected to be used during the trial.
 It is the responsibility of the attorneys to ensure that subpoenaed records have arrived in the Subpoenaed Records Room.

 - Hearings will be scheduled by the court, generally for 3:00 p.m. on a Thursday.
 Any adjournments must be obtained through chambers.
-If the case is e-filed, an unredacted copy of the papers must be mailed or emailed to Tyler Evans, the Justice’s law clerk.
+If the case is e-filed, an unredacted copy of the papers must be mailed or emailed to Adam Zucker, Esq., the Justice’s law clerk.
 The infant’s un-redacted name must be in the caption of the proposed order.

 Amended April 4, 2022